 An example of the importance of database contracts can be found in the case of ProCD, Incorporated v.
 Matthew Zeidenberg and Silken Mountain Web Services, Inc. In this case, the court was faced with a situation where an end-user of a CD ROM phone database extracted a large portion of the database and made it available over the Internet on his web page.
 The database in this case was nearly identical to the type of data in the Feist case--names, addresses, and phone numbers.
 The lower court rejected all copyright claims and found that the shrinkwrap license that controlled the end user's right to use the data was both unenforceable (as a shrink wrap license) and preempted by the Copyright Act.
 As a result, there was no relief available to the creator of the phone database and the end-user was free to extract the data and use it as he saw fit.

 On appeal to the Seventh Circuit, however, the lower court decision was reversed.
 The Seventh Circuit acknowledged that the database might not be sufficiently original to be protected by copyright.
 As a result, there was no copyright infringement by the end-user.
 However, the Seventh Circuit found the end-user to be guilty of breach of contract, since the shrink-wrap license for the CD ROM prohibited the end-user's conduct.
-As explained in BitLaw's discussion of shrink wrap licenses, the Seventh Circuit found the license to enforceable.
+The Seventh Circuit found the license to enforceable.
 In addition, the Seventh Circuit rejected the argument that the shrink wrap license must be considered preempted by the Copyright Act, finding that the enforcement of this contract was not equivalent to any of the exclusive rights provided by the Copyright Act.
 The court would not say that there could never be a time that a contract would be preempted, only that these kinds of licenses were not preempted.